37 Realistic Lifestyle Tips to Help You Prepare to Retire Early

 14. A Handful of Tips to Earn More, Spend Less, and Build Savings

 5 easy things you can do right now to decrease expenses, build savings, or build income:

-1) We live in a subscription society – comb through your credit cards and debit cards to determine which subscriptions can be cancelled that you no longer use.
+1) We live in a subscription society – comb through your credit cards and debit cards to determine which subscriptions can be canceled that you no longer use.
 Pay for an app you no longer use?
 Online yoga subscription?
 Magazine/newspaper?
 Streaming service?
 I’m certain you can find a few to trim.

 2) Renegotiate or revisit any bills that may be negotiable or interchangeable (i.e. internet, cell phone, gym membership) Is there a new deal out there you can ask for from your current provider?
-Or is it time to switch providers to reduce cost?
+Or is it time to switch providers to reduce costs?

 3) Try my “Amazon challenge” – give yourself only 1 day per month you can buy items from Amazon, Target, or Walmart+ or anywhere you can click and buy in seconds.

-Instead of buying everything the moment you think of it, add each item to your cart and ‘save for later’.
+Instead of buying everything the moment you think of it, add each item to your cart and ‘save for later.’
 On your one buying day, look at that long list and divide items into 3 categories.
-Items you truly want and need now – add those to cart for purchase today.
+Items you truly want and need now – add those to your cart for purchase today.
 Items that someone could gift you for your next birthday or holiday – add those to your public wish list.
 Items you probably don’t need – delete them!